pholser/junit-quickcheck/src/site/markdown/usage/other-types.md

 ```

 junit-quickcheck has built-in facilities for generating values for types that
-are functional interfaces (whether or not they are marked with
+are functional interfaces (whether they are marked with
 [FunctionalInterface]
 (http://docs.oracle.com/javase/8/docs/api/java/lang/FunctionalInterface.html),
 arrays, or `enum`s.
 Explicitly naming generators for parameters of these types